ampproject/amp.dev/_guides/analytics/analytics_basics.md

 AMP manages reading and writing of the client ID in all cases.
-This is particularly notable in the case when a page is served via a cache or otherwise shown outside the viewing context of the publisher's original site, as in this circumstance access to the publisher site's cookies is unavailable.
+This is particularly notable in the case when a page is served via a cache or otherwise shown outside the viewing context of the publisher's original site.
+In this circumstance, access to the publisher site's cookies is unavailable.

 When an AMP page is served from a publisher's site, the client ID framework that AMP uses can be told about a fallback cookie to look for and use.
 In this case,
-the cid-scope-cookie-fallback-name argument of the client ID variable, which may appear as either CLIENT_ID(cid-scope-cookie-fallback-name) or
-${clientId(cid-scope-cookie-fallback-name)},
-will be interpreted as a cookie name.
+the `cid-scope-cookie-fallback-name` argument of the `clientId` variable is interpreted as a cookie name.
+The formatting may appear as either `CLIENT_ID(cid-scope-cookie-fallback-name)` or `${clientId(cid-scope-cookie-fallback-name)}`.

 For example: